Materials-Consortia/OPTIMADE/README.md

 ## How to cite

-Pending the release of an OPTIMADE paper, we kindly ask that you cite the Zenodo archive for this repository:
+Pending the publication of an OPTIMADE paper, we kindly ask that you cite the Zenodo archive for this repository:

 > Andersen *et al*, The OPTIMADE Specification, http://doi.org/10.5281/zenodo.4195051